-Regenerative farming is about working with nature, not against it.
+Regenerative farming is about working with nature, not against it, with a focus on improving soil health.
 It shuns the use of pesticides, herbicides or fertilisers, which saves farmers a ton of money and means nature can do its thing.
 Instead of trying to maintain monocultures, regenerative farmers integrate multiple species and rotate the use of the land through different types of agriculture which protects the soil, improves the nutrient levels in the soil and gets more use from it at the same time.

 Instead of dedicating a farm to one type of produce, like soy or wheat, they stack businesses to make their farms more profitable and more resilient – both financially and in terms of food produced.
 For example, producing eggs, honey, timber from trees (which are replanted of course - renewable resource), fruit, vegetables, livestock and more.

 Regenerative farmers graze ruminant animals (cows, sheep, etc) like they used to in nature, eating their natural diet, not grain.
 Their natural diet includes grass of course but often other types of plants which gives them access to a broader range of nutrients.
 Nutrients that end up in the meat.
 This is the food that our grandparents ate.
 Food that science agrees is much better for our health.

 So, there’s lots to like about regenerative farming right there.
 But here’s the kicker, it’s probably the best solution for combating climate change.
 Regenerative farming practices not only promote sustainable food production but also contribute to carbon sequestration and reduce greenhouse gas emissions.

 Regenerative Farming reduces the carbon we’ve already pumped into the atmosphere